-In this course you will be given an online video and homework assignment for each chapter, periodic quizzes, and a test every unit.
-The videos and homework assignments are due as listed on the course assignment schedule.
-The quizzes will generally take about 20 minutes, over material covered the previous week.
-The tests are not cumulative in the sense that you will see questions directly from previous units, but Statistics is a cumulative discipline so you will need to apply knowledge from previous units to help solve new problems.
-There will also be a final exam, and it will be cumulative, and it will take place during finals week.
-Additionally, the AP Statistics national exam is May 7, 2024, and is cumulative.
-For dates of tests please refer to the most recent version of the course schedule.
+In this course you will be given a homework assignment every night, periodic quizzes, and an exam after every unit.
+The homework assignments are due the following class day, as listed on the course assignment schedule.
+The quizzes will generally take about 20 minutes and be worth 20 points each, over material covered the previous week.
+The exams are not cumulative in the sense that you will see questions directly from previous units, but statistics especially is a cumulative discipline so you will need to apply knowledge from previous units to help solve new problems.
+There will also be a final project and poster presentation as well as a final exam.
+The due date for the project and presentation will be communicated but it will be before May 5 - 9, 2025, and the final exam will take place on the Final Exam Period, May 5 - 9, 2025.
+Additionally, the AP Statistics national exam is May 8, 2025, and is cumulative.
+For dates of exam please refer to the most recent version of the course schedule.
 All tests and quizzes use AP Statistics question formats.